Lei Fanpei: Biography

 Lei was born in Heyang County, Shaanxi, in May 1963.
 In 1980, he enrolled at Northwestern Polytechnical University where he received his bachelor's degree in 1984 and his master's degree in 1987 both in rocket engine.
 He joined the Chinese Communist Party (CCP) in January 1985.

-After University in April 1987, he was assigned to the 067 Base of Ministry of Aerospace Industry (now China Academy of Aerospace Propulsion Technology, also known as the 6th Research Institute of China Aerospace Science and Technology Corporation), where he eventually becoming deputy director and than director in 1997.
+After University in April 1987, he was assigned to the 067 Base of Ministry of Aerospace Industry (now China Academy of Aerospace Propulsion Technology, also known as the 6th Research Institute of China Aerospace Science and Technology Corporation), where he eventually becoming deputy director and then director in 1997.
 In February 2005, he became deputy general manager of the China Aerospace Science and Technology Corporation, rising to general manager in April 2013.
 He rose to become chairman of the board in May 2014.

 He was appointed chairman of the board of China State Shipbuilding Corporation in March 2018, concurrently serving as party branch secretary.